DefenseStorm/cbcloudendpointEventLogs/README.md

     (2) Access Level Type: SIEM - this for notifications (3) Access Level Type: Custom - this for additional event data.
 Addionally for this key you will need to configure the Access Levels for this custom key.
-You need Category Alerts, Permission General Information and READ access.
-Create this Access Level before creating the custom API key.
+You need Category Alerts, Permission General Information and READ access and Query Create and Read Create this Access Level before creating the custom API key.

-  Put the appropriate connector_id and api_key in each of hte 3 sections in the conf file's
+  Put the appropriate connector_id and api_key in each of the 3 sections in the conf file's
 	connector_id
 	api_key